lbryio/spec/readme.md

 ## Security

 We take security seriously.
 Please contact security@lbry.com regarding any security issues.
-[Our GPG key is here](https://lbry.com/faq/gpg-key) if you need it.
+[Our PGP key is here](https://lbry.com/faq/pgp-key) if you need it.

 ## Contact